camunda/blog.camunda.org/README.md

 > *IMPORTANT*: we use a custom build of Hugo and you need to download it from here: https://app.camunda.com/nexus/content/repositories/public/hugo/

-We use Hogo as a static site generator for generating the blog.
+We use Hugo as a static site generator for generating the blog.
 If you want to build the blog locally you first need to [install hugo][hugo] as explained on the hugo documentation page.

 ### Fork & clone the repository